wavemaker/docs/learn/app-development/widgets/prefab/enterprise-marketplace.md

 ## Enterprise Marketplace

-Enterprise Marketplace lets teams published artifacts for reuse across the team.
-Developer create artifacts and team admin approves and publishes the version of artifact to Marketplace via Teamportal.
+Enterprise Marketplace lets you use published artifacts across multiple teams to reduce efforts to create an available artifact and improve collaboration.
+You create artifacts and team admin publishes the required version of artifact to Marketplace via Teamportal.

 ![Enterprise Marketplace](/learn/assets/wm_enterprisemarketplace.png)